The World's Largest Modern & Contemporary Prints & Editions Platform

 Track auction value trend

-The value of Roy Lichtenstein’s Still Life With Windmill, a signed Planographic Print from 1974, is estimated to be worth between £12,500 and £19,000.
-This artwork has shown consistent value growth and has an auction history of seven total sales since its entry to the market in April 2012.
+The value of Roy Lichtenstein’s Still Life With Windmill (signed) is estimated to be worth between £11,000 and £17,000.
+This Planographic Print from 1974 has shown consistent value growth, with an average annual growth rate of 5%.
+This work has an auction history of 7 total sales since its entry to the market in April 2012.
 In the past five years, the hammer price has ranged from £17,000 in June 2021 to £23,178 in October 2021.
-The average annual growth rate of this work is 8% and the edition size is limited to 100.
+The average return to the seller over the past five years has been £17,075.
+The edition size of this artwork is limited to 100.

 Meaning & Analysis